at least outside.

 – a reader in the early ’80s wrapping his/her head around some next millenium sci-fi sketches, ironically at the very same time the monolithic telly in the living room is being colonized (or infected?) by the emergent domestic ecosystem of video-cassette recorders, game consoles and personal computers

-– a reader in the ’90s, the noughties, the ’10s or (for what is worth) in 2022, trying to tune into some approximately closer speculative literary panorama, constantly re-adjusting the establishing shot atmosphere according to his/her surrounding devices, along with their associated mulfunctioning
+– a reader in the ’90s, the noughties, the ’10s or (for what it’s worth) in 2022, trying to tune into some approximately closer speculative literary panorama, constantly re-adjusting the establishing shot atmosphere according to his/her surrounding devices, along with their associated mulfunctioning

 So, what about the “sky above the port” in the end(less legacy)?